abetlen/llama-cpp-python/README.md

 It is also possible to install a pre-built wheel with CUDA support.
 As long as your system meets some requirements:

 - CUDA Version is 12.1, 12.2, 12.3, 12.4 or 12.5
+- NVIDIA GPU compute capability is 6.0 or newer
 - Python Version is 3.10, 3.11 or 3.12

 ```bash